solidusio/solidus/guides/source/developers/payments/overview.html.md

 This allows you to easily define your own payment methods with custom processing logic.

 The payments system has many moving parts.
-The following lists summarize the essential parts of the payments system:
+The following list summarizes the essential parts of the payments system:

 1. **Payment service providers**.
 Before your store can have a functional payments system, you need to create an account with a payment service provider like Braintree or Stripe.
 2. **Payment methods**.
 A store may have multiple `Spree::PaymentMethod`s configured.
 Payment methods send payment information to a payment service